alejandrolopezparra/hugo/content/home/talks.md

 active = true
 date = 2018-05-23T21:30:00+02:00

-title = "Charlas y ponencias"
-subtitle = ""
+title = "Últimas charlas y ponencias" subtitle = ""

 # Order that this section will appear in.